 Young testing teams often want to increase their A/B testing velocity, but taking the proper approach to measuring the impacts of your tests will help your team grow in expertise.
-As you launch and close your tests, measuring the impact can be as much fun as finding the testing opportunities!
+As you launch and close your tests, measuring the impact can be as much fun as finding the A/B testing roadmap and opportunities!
 Evaluate testing outcomes with a keen eye for iteration and other potential tests.

 As you tackle your ideas and your existing roadmap grows shorter, be sure to conduct periodic conversion research to surface new opportunities and keep an open feedback loop with your audience.
 We’re all about helping new testing teams cultivate a culture of experimentation, so if you’re looking for expert advice on how to build the strength and collaborative skills of your new testing team, reach out to us.